J. P. Nadda

+Previously, he was an MLA from Bilaspur, Himachal Pradesh from 2007 to 2012 and from 1993 to 2003 and Minister of Forest, Environment, Science, and Technology from 2007 to 2012 and the Minister of Health and Family Welfare and Parliamentary Affairs from 1998 to 2003 in the Himachal Pradesh Government.

 Personal life

 Nadda was born on 2 December 1960 in Patna, Bihar in the family of Narain Lall Nadda and Krishna Nadda, with roots in Himachal Pradesh.
+He belongs to Brahmin community.
 He has a brother named Jagat Bhushan Nadda.

 Nadda was educated at St. Xavier's School, Patna.
 Thereafter he did his B.A. from Patna College, Patna University and LL.B. from Faculty of Law, Himachal Pradesh University, Shimla.
 As a child, he represented Bihar in the All India Junior Swimming Championship held at Delhi.

 Nadda married Mallika Nadda (née Banerjee) on 11 December 1991, with whom he has two sons.
 His mother-in-law Jayashree Banerjee was elected to Lok Sabha in 1999.

-Political career
+Early political career

 Nadda was first elected to the Himachal Pradesh Legislative Assembly in the election of 1993 from Bilaspur.
 He was re-elected in 1998.

-During his first term, he served as the Leader of his party group in the Himachal Pradesh Legislative Assembly, from 1994 to 1998.
-He was the Minister of Health and Family Welfare and Parliamentary Affairs during his second term.
+During his first term, he served as the Leader of his party group in the Himachal Pradesh Legislative Assembly from 1994 to 1998.
+He was the Minister of Health and Family Welfare and Parliamentary Affairs in First Dhumal ministry.
+Nadda lost his seat in the 2003 Himachal Pradesh Legislative Assembly election.

 Nadda was elected for another term in the 2007 elections.
-After Prem Kumar Dhumal formed a government, he inducted Nadda into his cabinet, as cabinet minister responsible for Forest, Environment, Science and Technology, from 2008 to 2010.
+After Prem Kumar Dhumal formed a government, he inducted Nadda into his cabinet, as a cabinet minister responsible for Forest, Environment, Science and Technology, from 2008 to 2010.

-Nadda did not seek re-election to the Legislative Assembly in 2012, and instead got elected to Rajya Sabha, Indian Parliament's upper chamber.
-In 2014, during a cabinet reshuffle, Prime Minister Narendra Modi made Nadda, the Minister of Health.
+Nadda did not seek re-election to the Legislative Assembly in 2012, and instead got elected to Rajya Sabha, Indian Parliament's upper chamber from Himachal Pradesh.